KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 Unlike cosmologies that frame reality
 as an **eternal wheel of repetition**,
-Zenetism affirms something deeper.
+Zenetism offers another reading.

 - The soul is not trapped in cyclic return
 - Memory is not permanently lost
-- Universes do not reset, but unfold, fade, and give birth to new forms
+- World-expressions do not merely reset, but unfold, fade, and open into further forms

 Even collapse is not punishment —
 it is return to Zero for saturation,
 a renewal through dissolution.

-This model offers a **vision of hope and expansion**,
+This model offers a **vision of expansion**,
-a multiversal field of **evolving harmony**.
+a possible multiversal field
+of **evolving harmony**.

 Where some traditions see karma or fate,
 Zenetism sees recursion in motion —